ivanintelligence/ivanintelligence.github.io/projects/plant-growth-multimodal-time-series-model/index.md

 </figure>

 <div>
-Rendering predicted images from all models, as shown in Figure 5.10, demonstrates where the unified loss function stands out.
+Rendering predicted images from all models, as shown in the figure above, demonstrates where the unified loss function stands out.
 Visually, at just one time step ahead, all scenarios still represent the plant's form, although with the TC-only loss model, the plant's color appears somewhat washed out, and the background no longer remains pitch-black as in previous frames.
 After predicting 10 time steps ahead, the TC-only loss model's plant appearance disappears, and the background strays even further from black, although a faint contour remains that reflect the temporal progression without abrupt transitions.
 In the MSE-only loss model, the plant's color persists, but its form becomes increasingly blurred and distorted over extended time steps, and by the 10th predicted frame, the background is subtly turning gray.
 In comparison, the unified loss model retains the plant's color and a more identifiable shape over the same period, while the background remains pitch-black up to the 10th predicted image.
 However, it still exhibits increasing blurriness as predictions extend further into the future.
 </div>